GeophyAI/seistorch/README.md

 Seistorch is a seismic inversion framework designed for researchers in the field of geophysics and seismic imaging.
 This open-source Python library empowers users to perform state-of-the-art Full-Waveform Inversion (FWI) based on pytorch's automatic differentiation.

+Note: This version maybe not update anymore.
+New features will be incorporated into the dev branch.

 - **Key features** :

     1. **Python-Powered**: Seistorch is developed entirely in Python, ensuring ease of use and compatibility with various Python environments.